juletx/spiking-neural-network/README.md

 ### 3. Relevant papers

-### 4. Jupyter Notebooks from Brian2 tutorial
+### 4. Jupyter Notebooks from Brian2 demo and tutorial

 ### 5. Jupyter Notebook with the implementation

-## Objective: The goal of the project is to implement one of the reported methods of computation with spikes, or a new one, and demonstrate its application to a theoretical or practical problem.